 05 / Finishing touches: pick a category, add tags, customize your URL + hit publish!

 I know that tags are standard for basically any blogging platform, but Squarespace lets you add tags AND categories AND customize your post URL!
 Super cool, Squarespace.

 If tags and categories seem confusing to you, just think of a category as an umbrella that the tags sit under.
 Your category is your overarching theme, and the tags are things associated with that theme.
 For example, I categorized this post as both Business and Squarespace (since I'm discussing blogging as part of my business workflow and also featuring some advice that's specific to Squarespace), but I'm also tagging it as blogging advice, SEO tips, blog post graphics, blog post visuals, blogging workflow, etc. Again, you want to think about what words people would be using in search engines when researching your topic.

 After I pick a category and tags I customize the post URL, and I use the same thought process as I do when coming up with filename titles for my photos and tags for my posts: what are people searching for in relation to my topic?
 If you need help with this, Squarespace lets users see what search engine phrases led visitors to their site, but there's also this really cool article that can help you hone in on good keywords to use.

 When you're done, hit publish and let a sense of accomplishment set in.
 You did it!

 The hard part is over but now you've got to make sure people know about your new post!
-The main platforms I use for blasting my posts are Twitter, Facebook and Pinterest, and I have a different strategy for each (I'll be telling you more about that soon!).
+The main platforms I use for blasting my posts are Twitter, Facebook and Pinterest, and I have a different strategy for each.

 For Pinterest you'll want to make sure the image is longer than it is wide, so I just recycle my blog post intro graphic.
 For Facebook and Twitter I open my main blog image in InDesign and resize the canvas so that the image is wider than it is long.
 Easy!